 As a member of Metsä Group, we continuously develop a common monitoring process for our suppliers, conduct risk assessments, and prepare audit plans for each of our purchasing categories.
 Audits are conducted either by Metsä Group's own personnel or by a third-party.
 One of the most important issues is to ensure is that there are no incidents of child, forced or compulsory labour in our suppliers' operations.

 Each supplier is subject to an assessment of the country risk.
-In addition, 82% of our suppliers, measured by costs, have been subject to a compliance analysis which checks suppliers’ backgrounds in terms of trade sanctions, money laundering, corruption, human rights violations and other key risks.
+In addition, 84% of our suppliers, measured by costs, have been subject to a Know your supplier check which checks suppliers’ backgrounds in terms of trade sanctions, money laundering, corruption, human rights violations and other key risks.
 Metsä Board also has a corresponding process applicable to customers.
-Also by 2019, 58% of suppliers, measured by spend, have completed a sustainability evaluation, which includes a supplier self-assessment questionnaire based on which suppliers are then analysed from the perspective of sustainability.
+In addition, 54% of suppliers, measured by spend, have completed a sustainability evaluation, which includes a supplier self-assessment questionnaire and the required development actions when necessary.

 Every year, Metsä Group and external parties audit some of the suppliers.
 These audits also include questions pertaining to the environment and social responsibility.